EV-OD/nepaliDate/DOCUMENTATION.md

 ### 5.11.
 AI Integration (Genkit - `src/ai/`)

 *   **`src/ai/genkit.ts`**: Initializes Genkit.
 *   **`src/ai/flows/holiday-event-analyzer.ts`**: Defines a Genkit flow for summarizing BS events (currently not integrated into main UI).
+Mentions "NepaliDate application" in comments.
 *   **`src/ai/dev.ts`**: Development entry point for Genkit.

-This detailed breakdown should provide a good understanding of the Date Bliss application's architecture, features, and codebase, with a focus on its date conversion capabilities and Nepali Calendar API.
+This detailed breakdown should provide a good understanding of the NepaliDate application's architecture, features, and codebase, with a focus on its date conversion capabilities and Nepali Calendar API.